vand3rlinden/vand3rlinden.github.io/content/post/mdo-handling-false-positives-false-negatives.md

 Sometimes the signals of the implicit authentication gets it wrong, and therefore a good message can be a flagged as a bad one (false positive) and a questionable email message can be get through (false negative).

+> **NOTE**: Implicit authentication helps prevent the rejection of legitimate emails that may, for example, fail DMARC checks during inbound processing.
+If you’re looking for more granular control over how DMARC failures are handled, [this blog post](https://vand3rlinden.com/post/mdo-hardening-dkim-dmarc-config/#enforce-dmarc-rejection-policy-for-inbound-email) is worth reading.

 To help these signals to get better you can [report good emails](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/submissions-admin?view=o365-worldwide#report-good-email-to-microsoft) as False Positive or [report questionable emails](https://learn.microsoft.com/en-us/defender-office-365/submissions-admin#report-questionable-email-to-microsoft) as False Negative to Microsoft using the Report Submission page.

 ## Handling false positives